bluzDK/bluz-docs/docs/tutorials/custom_hw.md

 ##MDBT40
 ![hero](/img/mdbt40_schematic.png)

 The MDBT40 contains the nrf51822, antenna, and many necessary components for the device to run.
-THe module only needs the following components as well to operate:
+The module only needs the following components as well to operate:

 - A 0.1 uF capacitor between VCC and GND as close to the VDD pin as possible